 I myself often get asked about extracting high-quality Mac icons for use in blog posts, on websites and elsewhere.
 Granted, it’s easy to navigate to your Applications folder and screenshot a desired icon in the Finder’s CoverFlow or Icon view.

 On the downside, doing so removes icon transparency and fails to produce a pixel-perfect replica of the original icon.
-This tutorial will teach you how to export any Mac app icon in its original size as a transparent PNG file…
+This tutorial will teach you how to to extract icons from Mac apps in their original size as transparent PNG files.

 As a follow-up to our recent article on how to change app icons in OS X, we’ve scoured the internet for the best icon packs for Mac apps in existence.
 The result is a beautiful assemblage of icons that is certain to give your Mac a fresh, new look.